aegir-project/dockerfiles/README.md

     cd aegir-dockerfile

-3. Edit your `/etc/hosts` file to add the container's hostname, which is set in `docker-compose.yml` (aegir.docker by default).
+3. Edit your `/etc/hosts` file to add the container's hostname, which is set in `docker-compose.yml` (aegir.local.computer by default).
 It must point at your docker host.

-    127.0.0.1  aegir.docker  # If running native linux
+    127.0.0.1  aegir.local.computer  # If running native linux
-    192.168.99.100  aegir.docker  # If running on OSx, or using default docker-machine
+    192.168.99.100  aegir.local.computer  # If running on OSx, or using default docker-machine

 4. Build the image.
 (Optional)